DreamPurchaseZnz/Latex/README.md

 Below is a list of the counters used in Latex standard document classes to control numbering.
 Counters in a document can be inremented,reset, accessed and referenced.
 ```
 \addtocounter                             # Add a quantity to a counter.
-\alph                                     # Print value of a counter using letters.
+\alph{counter}                            # Print value of a counter using letters, a, b; Alph, A, B,C,..
-\arabic                                   # Print value of a counter using numerals.
+\arabic{counter}                          # Print value of a counter using numerals, 1, 2,...
-\fnsymbol                                 # Print value of a counter using symbols.
+\fnsymbol                                 # Print value of a counter using symbols, value is in the range of 9.
 \newcounter                               # Define a new counter.
 \refstepcounter                           # Add to counter, resetting subsidiary counters.
-\roman                                    # Print value of a counter using roman numerals.
+\roman{counter}                           # Print value of a counter using roman numerals, i, ii;Roman, I, II, III...
 \setcounter                               # Set the value of a counter.
 \stepcounter                              # Add to counter, resetting subsidiary counters.
 \usecounter                               # Use a specified counter in a list environment.